ruby-rice/rice/doc/stl/tuple.rst

 Out Parameters
 --------------
-Prior to the introduction of tuples, C and C++ did not have a good way of returning multiple values from a function.
+Prior to the introduction of tuples, C++ did not have a good way of returning multiple values from a function.
 One workaround was to return values via function parameters that are pointers.
 These are known as ``out`` parameters.

 For example, the `minMaxLoc <https://docs.opencv.org/4.x/d2/de8/group__core__array.html#gab473bf2eb6d14ff97e89b355dac20707>`_ function in OpenCV is defined as: